Jump to:

 Alexandree/Shutterstock

-The best time to visit Chile without large crowds is from June to August, which is winter in Chile.
+The least busy time to visit Chile without large crowds is from June to August, which is winter in Chile.
 This is the low season for Chilean tourism with the least number of travelers arriving during this 3-month period.

 While it’s nice and uncrowded, accessibility and activity options are also very limited in parts of Chile at this time of year.
 Winter can be a fine time to visit Santiago, which boasts a California-like Mediterranean climate that stays pretty mild year-round.